james-berkheimer/truenas-iocage-plex/README.md

 Note that if the script creates $PLEX_CONFIG_PATH, it will create it as a **directory**, not as a dataset.
 This means that it will not appear in, e.g., the Storage section of the TrueNAS GUI, where you could easily see how much space it's using, compression ratio, etc.  If you want these capabilities, you should create the dataset before running the script, and then ensure that $PLEX_CONFIG_PATH is set appropriately.

-Once you've prepared the configuration file, run the script by running `./plex-jail.sh`.
+Once you've prepared the configuration file, run one of the following scripts:

+* **FreeNAS:** `./plex-jail-freenas.sh`

+* **TrueNAS:** `./plex-jail-truenas.sh`.

 It should run for a few minutes and report completion.
 You can then add storage to your jail as desired (see [Uncle Fester's Guide](https://www.familybrown.org/dokuwiki/doku.php?id=fester112:jails_plex#configure_a_mount_point) for one example), and log in to configure your media server.

 Note that if you are interested in hardware transcode, instructions for setting this up in TrueNAS 12.0 or later can be found at https://github.com/kern2011/Freenas-Quicksync .